-Not only that, but if one partner goes on a health kick and the other won't come along for the proverbial healthy food ride, one partner can become controlling or judgmental of the other, warns Jane Greer, Ph.D., relationship expert and author of What About Me?
-Stop Selfishness From Ruining Your Relationship.
-"If one person is focused on their health and nutrition and the other eats a lot of unhealthy items, they might be angry at their partner for bringing temptation into the home and also for not taking care of themselves," she explains.
+Not only that, but if one partner goes on a health kick and the other won't come along for the proverbial healthy food ride, one partner can become controlling or judgmental of the other, warns Jane Greer, Ph.D., relationship expert and author of "What About Me?
+Stop Selfishness From Ruining Your Relationship".
+"If one person is focused on their health and nutrition and the other eats a lot of unhealthy items, they might be angry at their SO for bringing temptation into the home and also for not taking care of themselves," she explains.
 "This can lead to a lot of power struggles and issues of control."

 So before you say "I do," tell your partner what your priorities are when it comes to food.
 "Communication is key," Rumsey says.
 "Food is more than just nourishment for people.
 It is linked to how they were raised, their beliefs, their family, and more.
-Understanding what your differences are, and why your partner eats a certain way, can help you to each be more accepting."
+Understanding what your differences are, and why your SO eats a certain way, can help you to each be more accepting."

-Once you've tied the knot, Greer says it's more important to focus on your own food habits than what your partner puts on his or her plate.
+Once you've tied the knot, Greer says it's more important to focus on your own food habits than what your spouse puts on his or her plate.
 "Rather than telling your partner what to eat or not to eat, concentrate on your own eating habits.
 Put your energy into taking care of yourself."

-Beyond that, Greer says, if your partner won't participate in your own healthful eating habits and is flaunting foods that would break your diet, "you can always step out and leave the room until they're finished," she says.
+Beyond that, Greer says, if your SO won't participate in your own healthful eating habits and is flaunting foods that would break your diet, "you can always step out and leave the room until they're finished," she says.
 "You can also make sure you have your own snacks so you can join in without being unhealthy."

-Finally, despite your diet differences, it's important to compromise.
-"Neither partner needs to completely revamp their diets, but both should be willing to compromise," Rumsey says.
+Finally, despite your dietary differences, it's important to compromise.
+"Neither spouse needs to completely revamp their diets, but both should be willing to compromise," Rumsey says.
 For example, if you're a meat-eater married to a vegan, go meat-free one or two meals a week, and try to find recipes that can easily be made both vegan and non-vegan for you, she suggests.
 "Try a new recipe that you both agree on.
 Getting in the kitchen and experimenting with foods is a great way to bond with your partner while expanding your palate."